TLeaves/chromium-crosswalk/mojo/public/tools/bindings/README.md

 ## Associated Interfaces

-As mentioned in the [Primitive Types](#Primitive-Types) section above, interface and interface request fields and parameters may be marked as `associated`.
+As mentioned in the [Primitive Types](#Primitive-Types) section above, pending_remote and pending_receiver fields and parameters may be marked as `associated`.
 This essentially means that they are piggy-backed on some other interface's message pipe.